Jean-Marie Halsdorf

-Jean-Marie Halsdorf (born 1 February 1957) is a Luxembourgish politician of the Christian Social People's Party (CSV) who was Minister for Defence of Luxembourg in the Juncker–Asselborn II Government.
+Jean-Marie Eugène Pierre Henri Halsdorf (born 1 February 1957) is a Luxembourgish politician of the Christian Social People's Party (CSV) who was Minister for Defence of Luxembourg in the Juncker–Asselborn II Government.

 Background and early career

 He attended grammar school in Echternach and went to university in Strasbourg, France.
 In 1988 he was elected to the town council of Pétange.

 Mayor of Pétange, Deputy and Cabinet Minister

 In 2000, he became Mayor of Pétange.

 In 1994 he was elected to the Chamber of Deputies, and in 2004 he became a cabinet minister.
 At that time, he stepped down as Mayor of Pétange.